What are the risk factors for endometrial cancer?

 Giving progesterone along with estrogen does not cause endometrial cancer, but it does still have risks.
 Studies have shown that this combination increases a woman's chance of developing breast cancer and also increases the risk of serious blood clots.

+Studies have shown that estrogen therapy increases a woman's chance of developing serious blood clots and heart disease.
 If you are taking (or plan to take) hormones after menopause, it is important for you to discuss the potential risks (including cancer, blood clots, heart attacks, and stroke) with your doctor.
 Like any other medicine, hormones should be used only at the lowest dose that is needed and for the shortest possible time to control symptoms.
-You should also have at yearly follow-up pelvic exams.
+You should also have yearly follow-up pelvic exams.
 If you have any abnormal bleeding or discharge from the vagina you should see your doctor or other health care provider right away.

 Birth control pills